openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 We call this matrix $M$, because it places objects we give it in their place in the _Model_.
 Whenever you call `ofTranslate()`, `ofRotate()`, `ofScale()` (or equivalent) on an object, that operation is applied to the **currently active _Model_ matrix**.
 Whenever you execute `ofPushMatrix()`, a copy of that matrix is saved in _the matrix stack_, so that you can go back to it when neccessary.
 And when necessary, you will then use `ofPopMatrix()`, which will cause the current matrix $M$ to be deleted and replace it with a matrix from the top of the matrix stack.
 That is the entire mystery about matrices.
 That's it.

-Later you'll learn about two similar matrices:
+In the 'Advanced Graphics' chapter you'll learn about two similar matrices:
 * The _View_ matrix tramsforms the result of the _Model_ matrix to simulate where our camera is supposed to be at.
 * The _Projection_ matrix applies the optical properties of the camera we defined and turns the result of the _View_ matrix from a 3D space to a 2D image.
 The Projection matrix is built slightly different than the _Model-View_ matrix, but if you've made it this far, you won't have trouble reading about it in a special Graphics topic.

-** //TODO: Example: a pack of sharks swimming **

 ###### Thanks